top of page

 Invisible Sculpture

-But as any art history person knows, taking everyday items (in this case, the air we breathe) and calling it art is of course, nothing new.
-The Dadaist were the first to shake things up when we got Marcel Duchamp’s bike wheel and my favorite his urinal, titled, Fountain.
+But as any art history person knows, taking everyday items (in this case, the air we breathe) and calling them art is, of course, nothing new.
+The Dadaists were the first to shake things up when we got Marcel Duchamp's bike wheel and, my favorite, his urinal, Fountain.
+I remember feeling outraged at the Dadaists when I first read about them.
+But their genius took only a short time to click for me, and Salvatore Garau's invisible sculptures take the Dadaist idea to a new extreme.

 Art Therapy